-Jesse traded in the Market Place area but he died in 1849.
+Jesse traded in the Market Place area but he died n 1849.
 Adeline is therefore probably recalling his widow Ann who subsequently moved from the Market Place into Bath Street.

 The 1851 census finds her there with children John, Catherine and Elizabeth, and lodger John Sowray, plumber, glazier and painter from Anstone, Yorkshire.

-Ten years earlier plumber John Sowray was an apprentice with Andrew Shaw, plumber and glazier of Church Lane, Belper, but by 1847 was in Ilkeston.
+Ten years earlier plumber John Sowray had been an apprentice with Andrew Shaw, plumber and glazier of Church Lane, Belper, but by 1847 he was in Ilkeston.

 John Cartwright recounted the following…